jingyi106/Natural-Language-Processing-Sentiment-Analysis/README.md

 Dataset is provided as Twitter-sentiment-self-drive-DFE.csv

 ## Code
-Code is provided as sentiment analysis-self driving car.ipynb
+Code is provided as sentiment analysis.ipynb

 ## Tasks preformed in the code
 1) Conducted exploratory data analysis: summary statistics and histograms on the numeric fields; dealing with null values and abnormal values